Harriethw/queer-net/content/posts/blog/feminist-devops.md

 date: 2024-04-12T01:00:00.000Z
 previewText: Our February event was on the topic of feminist DevOps, with a talk from an experienced sysadmin, Julia Hawkes-Reed.
-We touched on some wide-ranging themes of oppressive systems, design thinking and team values that we think can apply to our daily work and life.
+We touched on some wide-ranging themes of oppressive systems and values that we think can apply to our daily work and life.
 ---
 QueerTech Bristol is a monthly meetup for queers who work with/in/around or have a general interest in technology.
 Our February event was on the topic of feminist DevOps, with a talk from an experienced sysadmin, Julia Hawkes-Reed.
 We touched on some wide-ranging themes of oppressive systems, design thinking and team values that I think can apply to our daily work and life.